xpscyho/TurnH264/README.md

 ---

 ## Compilation:
+**DISCLAIMER: compilation is absolutely unnecessary to run this program.**

 These commands must run on the OS that you want to compile for.

 Simple: run `python compile.py`